zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 Defines how long a key must be pressed to trigger Hold behavior.

-#### `quick_tap_ms`
+#### `quick-tap-ms`

-If you press a tapped hold-tap again within `quick_tap_ms` milliseconds, it will always trigger the tap behavior.
+If you press a tapped hold-tap again within `quick-tap-ms` milliseconds, it will always trigger the tap behavior.
 This is useful for things like a backspace, where a quick tap+hold holds backspace pressed.
 Set this to a negative value to disable.
 The default is -1 (disabled).

 In QMK, unlike ZMK, this functionality is enabled by default, and you turn it off using `TAPPING_FORCE_HOLD`.